Praveen0095/Olist-Ecommerce-data-analysis/README.md

 ### Step 2: Validation & Refinement

-The generated brief was reviewed and refined to ensure:
+The generated brief was reviewed and refined to ensure (BusinessStakeholderBreif) :

 Questions were measurable using available data
 Scope aligned with dataset limitations